Endure (Special Interest album)

 Endure is the third studio album by the New Orleans punk band Special Interest, released in 2022.

+Critical reception

+Endure was released to rave reviews from critics.
+On the review aggregate site Metacritic, the album has a score of 84 out of 100.
 It received significant critical notice, including a "Best New Music" review from Pitchfork, "Album of the Week" designation from BrooklynVegan, and four stars from The Guardian.
-It received a Metacritic score of 84, indicating "univeral acclaim."